paperswithcode/releasing-research-code/README.md

 # My Paper Title

-This repository is the official implementation of [My awesome paper title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).

 > 📋Optional: include a graphic explaining your approach or main result along with a brief summary.